 Schedule of the open call

-The open call opened on 17 August 2019, and you can make suggestions until 11:59 p.m. on Tuesday, 15 October 2019.
+The open call opened on 17 August 2019, and has ended on 20 October.
 Everybody who has submitted a proposal will be contacted by the end of November 2019.

 During the autumn, the programme groups formed for the Capital of Culture bid will consider the proposals together with the Capital of Culture office.
 Everybody who has submitted a proposal will be contacted by the end of November 2019.
 About the usage and the publication of the proposal, the submitter in question will be contacted later.